Italy deploys emergency field hospitals to fight COVID-19

 And more people have died in Cremona's Lombardy region near Milan than have died in the rest of the Mediterranean country combined.

-The town field hospital's medics run through a checklist of patients' health details as they step onto tent's nylon sheet covered floor.
+The town field hospital's medics run through a checklist of patients' health details as they step onto the tent's nylon sheet-covered floor.

 A green mask is immediately strapped behind their ears as the patients are carefully walked toward a table and seated by a nurse.